Steam locomotives of British Railways: BR 'Standard' classes

 From 1951, BR started to build steam locomotives to its own standard designs intended to succeed a disparate number of pre-grouping engines.
 They were largely based on LMS practice but incorporating ideas and modifications from the other constituent companies and America.
 Their design was overseen by Robert Riddles.

 Characteristic features were taper boilers, high running plates, two cylinders and streamlined cabs.

 Although more were ordered, 999 BR "Standards" were constructed: the last, 92220 Evening Star, was built in 1960.
 Most never achieved their potential service life and were withdrawn in working order.

 Riddles put his case for continuing to build steam locomotives in his presidential address to the Institution of Locomotive Engineers in November 1950.
 He compared capital costs to show that steam was cheaper than the alternatives, though he didn't mention productivity differences, except to say fuel costs did not rank very high relative to total costs.
 For example, a Class 5 cost £16,000, compared to £78,100 for a 1,600 h. p. diesel, £138,700 for a gas turbine, or £37,400 for electric.
 He calculated the costs per drawbar horse power as £13 6s (steam), £65 (diesel), £69 7s (turbine) and £17 13s (electric).
-Riddles retired in 1953.

 Liveries

 Initially, BR decided upon blue for the largest passenger types, with GWR-style Brunswick green for passenger locomotives, and LNWR-style lined black for mixed-traffic locomotives.
 The blue however was quickly dropped and passenger livery for all locomotive classes reverted to green.
 Towards the end locomotives tended to be painted in lesser liveries, and often this was covered in a layer of grime.

 Two logos (or crests) were used during the period.
 The first logo (1948–1956) was the "Lion and Wheel" (sometimes nicknamed the "Cycling Lion"), showing a lion standing over a spoked wheel upon which the words "British Railways" were displayed.
 The second logo (1956–1965) featured a lion holding a wheel (which gave rise to the nickname "ferret and dartboard"), sitting in a crown, with the words "British" and "Railways" to left and right.
 (Passenger stock and certain diesel locomotives used a roundel variant, where the words "British Railways" were in a ring surrounding the crest.)
 From 1965, the BR Corporate Image and "Double Arrow" logo was adopted, but this logo was not applied to steam locomotives (except on the Vale of Rheidol line).

-Certain classes of steam locomotives were barred from working south of Crewe with effect from 1st September 1964 due to clearance issues with the new overhead electrification.
+Certain classes of steam locomotives were barred from working south of Crewe with effect from 1 September 1964 due to clearance issues with the new overhead electrification.
 Those locomotives affected had a broad yellow band painted diagonally across their cabsides to denote this prohibition.